Betta fish are known as very territorial fish so if you have a betta fish, you may think of getting them another tank mate other than a fish.

 What Do I Feed My Ghost Shrimp?

-Before you put your ghost shrimp in the aquarium, make sure that you put fine grained sand in the bottom of your aquarium as substrate.
-This will mimic the ghost shrimp’s natural environment so that they will want to eat in the first place.
+Before you put your ghost shrimp in the aquarium, make sure that you put fine-grained sand in the bottom of your aquarium as substrate.
+This will mimic the ghost shrimp’s natural environment so that they will want to start eating.

 Shrimp are considered cleaners and something that needs to be constantly cleaned is the substrate in your aquarium, so the ghost shrimp is going to be constantly cleaning and scavenging the substrate.
-They have very thin antenna like structures that can be irritated very easy by bigger grained sand.
+They have very thin antenna-like structures that can be irritated very easily by bigger-grained sand.

 When you feed your ghost shrimp it is important to keep variety in their diet.
 There are many live and frozen foods that you can get for shrimp at the pet store.
 They like to eat fatty foods but if you buy the shrimp food at the pet store it will already have the fats that they need so you won’t have to worry.

-Here’s a small list of foods that you can feed your shrimp and most likely get most of them at the pet store:
+Here’s a small list of foods that you can feed your shrimp and most likely get most of them at the pet store or online:

 How much to feed your ghost shrimp depends on how dirty your tank is.
 Ghost shrimp as stated above are scavengers and cleaners so they will be constantly eating.
 If you have a lot of algae growing in your tank then the ghost shrimp won’t need that much food.
 Just feed them a little at a time and make sure they eat what you feed them.